Eric Haase Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks 19th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 8.7 K/9, which ranks 17th in the league.

-- The Blue Jays' 5.28 team ERA ranks 23rd across all MLB pitching staffs.
+- The Blue Jays' 5.06 team ERA ranks 21st among all league pitching staffs.

-- Blue Jays pitchers combine to give up 17 total home runs at a clip of 1.7 per game (to rank 25th in baseball).
+- The Blue Jays rank 23rd in baseball in home runs allowed (18 total, 1.6 per game).

-- The Blue Jays will send Manoah (1-0) to the mound for his third start of the season.
+- The Blue Jays are sending Gausman (1-1) to the mound to make his third start of the season.

-- The righty last pitched on Wednesday against the Kansas City Royals, when he tossed seven scoreless innings while giving up one hit.
+- In his last appearance on Thursday, the righty threw six scoreless innings against the Kansas City Royals while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.